eth-ait/hci-project-group-11/README.md

 - Exciting

 ### Key Ideas
-Out of the over 50 ideas we generated, it was apparent that there two key areas that were the most promising concerning mood prediction and music.
+Out of the over 50 ideas we had generated, it was apparent that there two key areas that were the most promising concerning mood prediction and music.

 #### Seamless hardware-software integration
 We wanted to explore how music listeners could listen to music more seamlessly.

 - Quicker access to music:  If you leave the house you should have to press a minimum amount of buttons to keep the music playing on your headphones which was previously playing on the speaker.
 Preferably those transitions are hands-free.
 We could even take advantage of Smart Home integration.
 - Continuity: We also wanted to explore providing continuity by having the music play where you left the last time.
-For example if you were in the middle of an awesome playlist but interrupted by a colleage, music will continue playing when you put your headphones back on.
+For example if you were in the middle of an awesome playlist but interrupted by a colleague, music will continue playing when you put your headphones back on.
 - Radio effect: Additionally, we wanted to look at recreating a "radio effect" where multiple people listened to the same music together, at the same time.
 Potentially even across large distances.
-The music played could be automatically determined using common music preferences.
+The music played could be automatically and determined by common music preferences.

 #### Data-driven music
 Secondly, we need to understand users through phone and sensor data such as location (GPS), date/time, seasons/holidays, local weather, calendar acvitities, activity and health data to provide a better music listening experience.